raymyers/JHaml/README.md

 A Java implementaion of [Haml](http://haml-lang.com/) (XHTML Abstraction Markup Language).
 Work in progress.

-Haml features not currently supported:
+Haml features not currently supported (many of which do not make sense when rendering JSPs):

 * Interpolation.